imagej/imagej.github.io/_pages/MorphoLibJ.md

 The original idea was to define a methodology to describe shapes by using another shape as test probe (Serra, 1982\[1\]{% include cite content='journal' title='An overview of morphological filtering ' author='Serra, Jean and Vincent, Luc ' journal='Circuits, Systems and Signal Processing ' volume='11 ' number='1 ' pages='47-108 ' year='1992 ' publisher='Springer ' doi='10.1007/BF01189221 ' %}</ref>).
 The most basic morphological filters are the **morphological dilation** and the **morphological erosion**.
 The principle of morphological dilation is to test for each point of the plane, if the structuring element centered on this point **intersects** the structure of interest (see figure below).
 It results in a set larger than the original set.
 The principle of morphological erosion is to test for each point of the plane if the structuring element centred on this point **is contained** within the original set.
 It results in a set smaller than original set.

-{% capture title%}
- Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.
+{% include thumbnail src='/images/pages/Principle-of-morphological-dilation-and-erosion.png' title='Principle of morphological dilation and erosion on a binary set, using a disk-shaped structuring element.'%}
-{% endcapture %}
-{% include thumbnail src='/images/pages/Principle-of-morphological-dilation-and-erosion.png' title=title %}

 Morphological dilation and erosion change the size and the resulting set.
 It may also change its topology: after a dilation, components may merge and holes be filled.
 After an erosion, components may disappear, or components be separated into several parts.